finnvoor/PlaydateKit/README.md

 # PlaydateKit

 PlaydateKit provides easy to use Swift bindings for the Playdate C API.
-PlaydateKit aims to be as Swift-y as possible, replacing error pointers with throwable functions, avoiding the use of pointers as much as possible, and adding documentation comments to all functions (taken directly from the Playdate SDK docs).
+PlaydateKit aims to be as Swift-y as possible, replacing error pointers with throwable functions, avoiding the use of pointers and memory management as much as possible, and adding documentation comments to all functions (copied from the Playdate SDK docs).

-PlaydateKit is still very much WIP.

 ## Status

 PlaydateKit aims to provide full coverage of the Playdate C API.
-To start out with, the Swift API closely follows the C API, meaning it is completely functional.
-I would like to make it more object-oriented soon, meaning wrapper types for things like bitmaps, sprites, etc.
+PlaydateKit adds wrapper types for some values (Sprite, Bitmap, FileHandle, etc) that automatically manage the allocation/deallocation of resources.
+While I have attempted to closely follow the C API specifications, much of it is untested, so if you run into an unexpected issue or can't do something with the Swift API, please open an issue!

 Currently, the following sections of the API are implemented: